LearnTeachCode/intro-javascript-class/week-6/6-2-api-group-challenge.md

-# Section 6.1: API group practice challenge
+# Section 6.2: API group practice challenge

 [In our previous class](https://github.com/LearnTeachCode/intro-javascript-class/tree/july-aug-2018/week-5), we learned the very basics of working with APIs over the web: HTTP, requests vs responses, HTTP request methods (like GET vs POST), headers, data formats, and how to view request/response data in Chrome's network tab, and how to access APIs via the command line using the `curl` command!
+Let's put that knowledge to use and build something together!

 :books: **Prerequisites:**
   - [Review APIs and using cURL from our previous class here](https://github.com/LearnTeachCode/intro-javascript-class/tree/july-aug-2018/week-5)